 Some victims of drunk driving accidents who contact our attorneys at Kogan & DiSalvo express concern about their ability to recover financial compensation because they may have been partially responsible for the crash.
 For example, the drunk driver may have plowed into you after running a red light, but you may have been texting while driving.

-Florida is a pure comparative negligence state, so you can still recover financial compensation as long as you were less than 100 percent responsible for the accident.
+Florida is a modified comparative negligence state, so you can still recover financial compensation as long as you were less than 50 percent responsible for the accident.
 Your total damages will be reduced in proportion to your degree of fault.
 For example, if you suffered $1 Million worth of damages and were found to have been 35 percent at fault for the crash, you would still recover $650,000.

 At Kogan & DiSalvo, we fully understand how important your case is to the well-being of you and your loved ones, and we treat it as such.
 Your case requires individualized attention, hard work, and rigorous preparation, and that is what we do on behalf of every single client of ours as we pursue justice and full financial compensation.